ms/buildtogether.tech/src/thinking/index.md

 [% f thinking-cognitive-architecture %] shows a very (very) simple model of the cognitive architecture of the human brain.
 On the left is [% i "long-term memory" %][% g long_term_memory %]long-term memory[% /g %][% /i %] (LTM), which is where you store things like the spelling of your name and how that awful clown scared you when you were ten years old.
-It is very large---you can keep adding to it as long as you live---but you don't have direct conscious access to it.
+It is very large—you can keep adding to it as long as you live—but you don't have direct conscious access to it.

 Instead, evolution has given you a second subsystem called [% i "short-term memory" %][% g short_term_memory %]short-term memory[% /g %][% /i %] (STM) or